WHA Docs

 • PHP requests proxied to PHP-FPM with proper X-Forwarded-* headers

-• Sensitive files blocked (., wp-config.php, readme.html, xmlrpc.php)
+• Sensitive files blocked (., wp-config.php, readme.html and xmlrpc.php)

 • Upload PHP execution blocked (/uploads/*.php denied)